CS480UIC/cs480---course-project-covid19_vaccination/README.md

 ## ER Diagram
 ![Screenshot 2021-07-06 at 10 39 32](https://user-images.githubusercontent.com/35519401/124619430-a6a76f80-de46-11eb-8630-79ea3dd5927a.png)

+## Please refer to Project outline document under Documentation for detailed overview of the project.

 <!-- ## How to build it?
 1. Clone this repository in your local machine.